Velocidex/velociraptor-web/content/docs/vql_reference/filesystem_accessors.md

 The backslash character is considered the path separator only for paths following the device name.
-Supported device names include the backslash as part of thier name.
-For example, listing the top level directory will show `\\.\c:` as a single device, even though it contains backslashs.
+Supported device names include the backslash as part of their name.
+For example, listing the top level directory will show `\\.\c:` as a single device, even though it contains backslashes.

 {{% /notice %}}